War-rack/PillBot/README.md

 - **📩 Twilio WhatsApp API** - Messaging
 - **⏳ Celery** - Task Scheduling
 ## 🏗️ About the Developer

-PillBot was developed by Pranaya and Varun
+"PillBot was developed through the collaboration of Pranaya and Varun."
 ---